Incline Village and Nevada-side Lake Tahoe shoreline

 Sand Harbor before lunch

-The village sits close enough to Sand Harbor that the beach can be a real morning, not a long expedition.
-Clear shallows, granite coves, and the East Shore Trail give the Nevada side its texture.
+The village sits close enough to Sand Harbor for a full beach morning without crossing the basin.
+Clear shallows, granite coves, and the East Shore Trail define the Nevada-side day.

 Winter and shoulder season